 The Hotel Molitor, MGallery Hotel Collection, a luxurious establishment in the 16th arrondissement has three picnic baskets to choose from: Love Molitor, Miam or Vegetarian.
 They include an assortment of treats.
 The double Michelin-starred restaurant Le Clarence invites foodies to test its ‘La Cantine’ take-away picnic basket.

 As for the Épicerie générale, it has designed several original baskets, all attractive and organic.
 An embroidered picnic cloth (refundable, as well as the basket), disposable cutlery, paper serviettes, a small candle … as well as a large selection of outdoor games to hire.

 If you would like to be served on a tray, Lenôtre offers several choices of ‘Coffret by Lenôtre’, designed by chefs, with a starter, main course, dessert, bread rolls, cutlery and a serviette.
 Very practical in an attractive easy to carry box.
-Fauchon has also created delicious gourmet tray meals to eat cold.
+Fauchon also offers delicious gourmet picnic baskets to be eaten cold, to put together yourself.

 Finally, for a picnic with oriental flavours, order a picnic basket from Liza, a not-to-miss Lebanese restaurant in Paris.
 Chef Stéphanie Le Quellec, who opened her restaurant La Scène in 2019 in the 8th arrondissement also offers delicious and gourmet cold food in a basket to reheat.

 Other big names in gastronomy offer gourmet baskets: Jean Imbert and his seasonal menus, the hotel Walfdorf Astoria de Versailles and its three picnic baskets (fresh, country or chic), the multi-starred chef Yannick Alléno and his picnic at the Pavillon Ledoyen...